spessasus/spessasynth_core/docs/spessa-synth-processor/effects/reverb-processor.md

 Reverb is an effect that adds reverberation to a sound, as you would hear in a concert hall.

+This is a Roland GS-compatible reverb interface.

 ## Editing the parameters

-Editing the parameters can be done via GS system exclusive messages or by accessing the `.reverbProcessor` property.
+Editing the parameters can be done via GS/GM2 system exclusive messages or by accessing the `.reverbProcessor` property.

 !!!
 Tip